pfertyk/blog/content/2016-10-14-pep8-github-linting-bot.rst

         git clone https://github.com/pfertyk/lint-review.git
         cd lint-review

 The time has come to tell Heroku who you are.
-Run ``heroku login`` an provide it with your Heroku credentials (email and password).
+Run :code:`heroku login` an provide it with your Heroku credentials (email and password).
 Next you have to configure a git remote to be able to push the code to Heroku.
 The name of the remote can be found in your app's **Settings**: